 - Apply a pea-sized amount of paste without touching the surrounding skin.

 - After 15 minutes, remove paste and check for signs of irritation.
 If there are not signs of irritation or inflammation, re-apply paste and leave it for two hours.
-Some people prefer to leave the paste on overnight, but we don’t recommend this as it could scar the skin.
+Some people prefer to leave the paste on overnight, but I don’t recommend this as it could scar the skin.

 - Use a warm facecloth to gently remove the paste from your face.

 No, it’s not a solution to a skin problem of this magnitude.
-We recommend visiting a dermatologist, as everybody’s skin is unique.
+I recommend visiting a dermatologist, as everybody’s skin is unique.
 Some highly recommended organic treatments include Beauty by Earth Hydrating Face Mask and Aloe Pure Aloe Vera Gel.